BikerSam86/phi-field_correction/Supporting_Info.md

 ## Abstract

-We propose a mathematical framework exploring connections between gauge theories and geometric physics using fiber bundle formalism.
+We present a mathematical framework exploring connections between gauge theories and geometric physics using fiber bundle formalism.
 This work addresses key mathematical challenges in theoretical physics through a rigorous treatment of connections, holonomies, and their physical interpretations.
-We begin with a strictly defined principal fiber bundle $(P, \pi, M, G)$ with structure group $G = SU(3) \times SU(2) \times U(1)$ and develop a precisely formulated theory of gauge connections with mathematically justified physical interpretations.
+We begin with a precisely defined principal fiber bundle $(P, \pi, M, G)$ with structure group $G = SU(3) \times SU(2) \times U(1)$ over a four-dimensional base manifold $M$ and develop a strictly formulated theory of gauge connections with mathematically justified physical interpretations.

-Our approach offers three principal contributions: (1) a mathematically rigorous formulation of gauge field dynamics using exterior calculus and variational principles, with all derivations fully justified through established mathematical theorems; (2) concrete applications to specific physical systems where geometric phases have been experimentally confirmed, with explicit calculations showing how our framework reproduces these observations; and (3) an exploration of topological constraints on gauge field configurations that may provide insight into certain physical constants, though we emphasize that our derivations represent mathematical possibilities rather than definitive physical explanations.
+Our approach offers three principal contributions: (1) a mathematically rigorous formulation of gauge field dynamics using exterior calculus and variational principles, with all derivations fully justified through established mathematical theorems; (2) concrete applications to specific physical systems where geometric phases have been experimentally confirmed, with explicit calculations showing how our framework reproduces these observations; and (3) an exploration of topological constraints on gauge field configurations that may provide insight into certain physical parameters, though we emphasize that our derivations represent mathematical possibilities rather than definitive physical explanations.

 We identify specific experimental contexts where our mathematical structures have physical correspondences, while maintaining a clear distinction between established mathematical results and more speculative physical interpretations.
 This framework respects the boundary between rigorous mathematics and physical theory, offering a foundation for exploring connections between gauge-theoretic and geometric aspects of fundamental physics.

-## 1. Introduction and Mathematical Foundations

-### 1.1 Precise Formulation of the Framework

 Our framework begins with a mathematically precise definition of a principal fiber bundle $(P, \pi, M, G)$ where:
 - $M$ is the base manifold, assumed to be a four-dimensional differentiable manifold with Lorentzian signature